kiji-reactor/wibi-dota/README.md

 The results of some of the analysis that was done is stored in the results folder.
 The informal format to subdirectories in this folder is to include a INFO file with a description of the data obtained along with an outline of what code was used to aquire it.
+If the unformatted data is not too large a 'raw' folder contains the output as was returned by mapreduce.
+Formatted versions of that data are included with the INFO file.